 Distance Education, Online Delivery, Comparison, Library Science

 Garrison, Julie A., "Continuing Education and Knowledge Retention: A Comparison of Online and Face-to-Face Deliveries" (2007).
-Articles.
-Paper 2.
+Scholarly Papers and Articles.
+2.